Tag: Alice Waters

 In a recent NY Post editorial, Carla Spartos dares the locavore movement to meet her at the middle school flag pole by lashing Michael Pollan, Alice Waters, and Tom Colicchio for being "gourmonsters" hell bent on a bourgeoisie crusade

 Alice Waters doesn't own a microwave, but then she cooks all day and is called an elitist.
 Some studies say they save energy; others note that people who cook with microwaves eat more overprocessed food.
-Do you use a microwave oven? (

 60 Minutes' Leslie Stahl interviewed Alice Waters and had breakfast in her kitchen this week.
 Stahl's take was that Waters lives in a parallel world because she seeks out fresh local farmers' market foods, has the luxury of a